MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-examples.md

 ---
 title: bitsadmin examples
-description: "The following examples show how to use the bitsadmin tool to perform the most common tasks." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: The following examples show how to use the bitsadmin tool to perform the most common tasks. ms.custom: na ms.prod: windows-server ms.reviewer: na